The Honorable Christine E. Keller of Hartford

 in the Judicial Branch.

-From 1997 to 2005, Judge Keller was a member of the Superior Court Rules
+Judge Keller currently serves as the chair of the Committee on Judicial Ethics and from 1997 to 2005, Judge Keller was a member of the Superior Court Rules

 Committee.
 She also served as chair of a task force to recommend